Infocaster/Alphabetfolders/README.md

 Key: "alphabetfolders:OrderByDescending"  - boolean indicating sort order for date folders (default: false)

+Key: "alphabetfolders:AllowedParentIds" - the ids for specific documents for which the folders need to be made.
+Makes it possible to only create new folders for specific documents in case there are multiple documents of the same type - comma seperated values are allowed for multiple documents (OPTIONAL)

 ## Changelog

+Version 3.0.1
+- Added optional key alphabetfolders:AllowedParentIds to specify specific documents for which the AlphabetFolders need to be made.

 Version 3.0.0
 - Updated to use umbraco v8